 - Pre-existing injuries are almost always discovered and discussed during the discovery process of the clam.
 Attorneys representing the defendant and the insurance company will likely ask you about any prior injuries and accidents.
 You may even have to share your medical records with them.

-Never allow an insurance adjuster bully you into a low settlement just because of a pre-existing condition.
-Consult with a Missouri car accident attorney before accepting any deal.
+Never allow an insurance adjuster to bully you into a low settlement just because of a pre-existing condition.
+Consult with an experienced car accident attorney before accepting any deal.